MS in Chemical Engineering

 |CH_ENG 8990||Research-Masters Thesis in Chemical Engineering||8|

-Applicants are required to meet two sets of minimum qualifications for admission: the requirements of the M.S. in Chemical Engineering program and the minimum requirements of the Graduate School.
+Applicants are required to meet two sets of minimum qualifications for admission consideration: the requirements of the M.S. in Chemical Engineering program and the minimum requirements of the Graduate School.
 Because requirements vary, you must refer to a degree program’s graduate admission page to learn about specific admission criteria, eligibility and application process.
 Before official admissions to the University of Missouri, your application materials will be reviewed by both the Graduate School and the degree program to which you’ve applied.

 - Fall Deadline: March 15